frc604/FRC-2011/README.md

  - Example of basic drive code.
  - Example of compressor/pneumatics code.
  - Control code for a single-jointed arm with a pneumatic gripper and rollers.
- - Control code for a pneumatic-driven minibot deployment system.
+ - Control code for a pneumatics-driven minibot deployment system.